thecarp/dactyl-keyboard/doc/options-main.md

 In `cut` nodes, the `positive` parameter is ignored, as is `body`.
 Neither `at-ground` nor `to-ground` will affect bottom plates.

 If its parent body is governed by `reflect`, the custom body will also be reflected, appearing in left- and right-hand versions.

+## Special section <a id="flanges">`flanges`</a>

+Extra screws.

+`flanges` is named by analogy.
+It is intended to connect custom bodies to their parent bodies by means of screws, in the manner of pipe flanges joined by threaded fasteners.

+The structure of the `flanges` section is a map of arbitrary names to maps of the following parameters:

+- `bolt-properties` (required): A map of standard `scad-klupe` parameters, as for `bolt-properties` elsewhere.
+- `boss-diameter-factor` (optional): This factor multiplies the `m-diameter` of `bolt-properties` to produce the total exterior diameter of a boss for each screw.
+Typical values range from about 1.5 to 2.5.
+Even if a value is supplied, bosses are not included by default.
+Instead, they are added to the keyboard as a result of `tweaks` targeting each individual flange screw by its alias.
+- `positions` (optional): A list of individual flange screws.

+Each item in the list of `positions`, in turn, has the following structure:

+- `alias` (optional): A name for the position.
+Unlike the name for the flange as a whole, the alias can be used with `tweaks` to target the screw and build a boss or larger positive shape.
+- `anchoring` (optional): Room for standard 3D anchoring parameters as documented [here](configuration.md).
+- `intrinsic-rotation` (optional): Rotation of the screw around the top of its head.

 ## Special section <a id="tweaks">`tweaks`</a>